oraclechinaappdev/CloudNative_Mobile/Integrations/short/303-IntegrationsLab.md

 ![](images/303/06.integration.map.png)

 12. The **Map to CustomerServiceActivity** page is shown.
-Notice that there are green tick radio buttons on some of fields in **Source** tree at left hand side, and some of fields in **Target** tree at right hand side.
-It means mapping has been configured and used between these field entities.
+Notice that there are some green tick radio buttons on some of fields in **Source** tree at left hand side, and on some of fields in **Target** tree at right hand side.
+It means mappings have been configured and used between these source to target field entities.
 (Already done during import)
 For example, the `customerId` under **Target** tree has been mapped with the same name field entity `customerId` from **Source** tree.
 Now, let's explore the second field `activityName` under **Target**, click the text named `f(x), offerid, of acceptance, accepted` under **Mapping** column like below.